nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-slots.md

   </template>
 </nuxeo-slot-content>
 ```
-and this content will be inserted in the dom right before where the `nuxeo-slot` is located.
+and this content will be inserted in the DOM right before where the `nuxeo-slot` is located.

-Moreover, you can see that `my-element` has its `my-element-property` bound to `aPropertyFromTheSlotModel` which is made available by the `nuxeo-slot` model.
-Indeed, the `[[mySlotModel]]` is an object which has a `aPropertyFromTheSlotModel` property.
+You can see that `my-element` has its `my-element-property` bound to `aPropertyFromTheSlotModel` which is made available by the `nuxeo-slot` model.
+The `[[mySlotModel]]` is an object which has a `aPropertyFromTheSlotModel` property.

 For a better understanding, please refer to the [DOCUMENT_ACTIONS](#document_actions) and where we concretely detail how additional document actions are added by the [Nuxeo Drive]({{page version='' space='nxdoc' page='nuxeo-drive'}}) addon.